Modification and Contempts

 • “Highly recommend!” - Jason H.

-Contempt Order
+Contempt Order in Middlesex County

 Sometimes a party in divorce, custody, or support orders will violate the terms of the court order.
 In these cases, the parent or former spouse of the violator can seek to enforce the order by filing a Complaint for Contempt.
 For example, if your spouse refuses to comply with the ruling for marital property division in the separation agreement, you have the right to seek this legal remedy.
 However, you will need to prove with clear and convincing evidence that the order was disobeyed.